lindosystems/lindoapi_docker/README.md

 ## Running A Container

-Once the image is built to run a container use the `docker run` command followed by the two flags `-t`, and `v`.
+Once the image is built to run a container use the `docker run` command followed by the two flags `-t`, and `-v`.
 The first tag `-t` allocates a pseudo-TTY and this will ensure that all the model output is displayed on the terminal or wherever output is redirected to.
 The second tag `-v` is used to connect a directory from your machine to the containers file directory.

 ### Mac or Linux
 ``` bash